rtl251/PLANNING/README.md

 csv file would prove useful to users would wish to track the sales history of a particular item for periods beyound 2 months, as this functionality currently isn't available.

+The program will prove successful if

 ## Information Requirements

 ### Information Inputs

-A record of a particular item that was sold on ebay and its attributes, including auction end date, ending price, shipping cost, ebay seller name, size (if applicable) and descrition. (possibly pictures as well)
+A record of a particular item that was sold on Ebay and its attributes, including auction end date, ending price, shipping cost, Ebay seller name, size (if applicable) and descrition. (possibly pictures as well)

 ### Information Outputs
 The inputted data written neatly in a csv file (list of data dictionaries), with future inputs to be added